Azure/PyRIT/doc/contributing/11_release_process.md

 - **Check for pending changes.** Ask other PyRIT maintainers whether they have any in-flight changes that should land before the release.
 - **Verify build pipelines.** Confirm that all integration tests and end-to-end tests are passing in the CI pipelines.
 If any tests are failing, fix them before proceeding.
-- **Verify pyrit-internal is up to date.** Follow the instructions at [aka.ms/internal-release](https://aka.ms/internal-release) to ensure the internal package is current.
 - **Update scorer metrics.** Run `python .\build_scripts\evaluate_scorers.py` and commit the results so that scorer evaluation metrics are up to date.

 ## 2. Decide the Next Version